dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/localdev/index.md

 ### Default GitHub Pages Hosting

 By default GitHub Pages, when it sees a branch named `gh-pages`, will publish it at `http://<github username>.github.io/<repository name>`.

+*You can also go into settings and turn on github-pages for a differently named branch.*

 You can make sure of this by going to Settings for your repository.